 5. Not updating your municipal lien search after 30 days.

 These searches can be time-consuming and troublesome for one to track down all the most current and up-to-date information from a municipality and the various departments.
 It’s not necessarily a mistake to do lien searches in-house, but we hear horror stories of things getting missed.
 Companies like PropLogix have created great relationships with municipalities and are able to track down all the right information, plus if we miss something, it’s on us.
 It just makes sense to let someone else track down all the information, handle all the follow-up, and (most importantly) take on the responsibility and liability for you if something is missed.

 3. Skipping a permit search.

-We see this a lot and like to warn that it can be a big mistake.
+A full municipal lien search includes a permit history search.
+Skipping the permit search can lead to issues for the new owner like fees to close out an old permit or even fines for work that wasn’t completed or properly inspected by the city or county building department.
 At the end of the day, if you’re working for the buyer, you’re responsible for helping them with due diligence.
 If they move into their house and discover open or expired permits when they go to make improvements, they’re going to wonder why no one found the issue.
 They’re going to look to the real estate agent and the agent will look to you.

 2. Using online information.

 1. Not getting a municipal lien search.